E poi siamo finiti nel vortice

-E poi siamo finiti nel vortice (And then we ended up in the vortex) is the eighth solo studio album of the Italian singer-songwriter Annalisa, released on 29 September 2023 by Warner Music Italy.
+E poi siamo finiti nel vortice (And then we ended up in the vortex) is the eighth studio album by Italian singer-songwriter Annalisa, released on 29 September 2023 by Warner Music Italy.
 The album marks a new artistic direction for the singer, blending electropop and 1980s music influences.
 The album peaked at number one on Italian Albums Chart, becoming the singer’s first album to achieve it, being certified triple platinum by FIMI for sales exceeding 150,000 copies.

 It was promoted by several successful singles on Italian singles chart, including the lead single "Bellissima", which became the highest certified female solo song since FIMI.
 The second single, "Mon amour", became her first number one single.
 In 2024, the album was reissued including the song "Sinceramente", which competed at the 74th Sanremo Music Festival.

 Composition and themes

 The album consists of twelve tracks, written by Annalisa herself with several authors and producers, including Davide Simonetta, Alessandro Raina, Paolo Antonacci, Zef, Room9, Placido Salamone, and Raffaele Esposito.
 In an interview with Rockol, Annalisa explained the creative process following the release of her seventh studio album Nuda and the meaning of the new album:"I worked differently, that is, by subtraction, taking away constructions, preconceptions and superstructures, I wanted to go to the root. ...
 There were three factors.
 The first: when I started making music I felt the need to be known.
 I wanted to be understood.
 I didn't think I was putting myself in the service of entertainment.
 After Nuda I realized that I also wanted something else.
 From there my 'transformations' were born.
 The second factor is being able to identify the two sides that I love most and that work on me and for me: vocals and electronics.
 The third factor: what happened outside.
 Where the world moves, the historical period: everything contributed.
 People wanted this change of pace, the time was ripe for it."The singer explicated the meaning of the album's title, defined as "metaphorical" about the different phases of life identified in the "vortex", in which "enthusiasm is represented, there are disappointments, things that change, twists and turns, an ending.
 And then you start again."
 From a music direction viewpoint, Annalisa said she was inspired by electropop and 1980s music.